tensorflow/model-card-toolkit/README.md

 ## Installation

-The Model Card Toolkit is hosted on [PyPI](https://pypi.org/project/model-card-toolkit/), and can be installed with `pip install model-card-toolkit`.
+The Model Card Toolkit is hosted on [PyPI](https://pypi.org/project/model-card-toolkit/), and can be installed with `pip install model-card-toolkit` (or `pip install model-card-toolkit
+--use-deprecated=legacy-resolver` for pip20.3).
 See [the installation guide](model_card_toolkit/documentation/install.md) for more details.

 ## Getting Started